SaberLLC/Saber-Factions/README.md

 * Command Cooldowns - Configurable Command Cooldowns for most "spam" commands.
 And so Much More to Come!
 * Faction Points - A point based currency that can be used for any aspect of factions gameplay!
 * Faction Shop - A shop that essentially lets players buy in-game items in exchange for faction points!
+* Faction Missions - An Expansive System that allows you to test your players with challenges!
 * Faction Discord Integration - A discord intergrated factions bot for each faction to have their own personalized discord bot within their faction!
 * Faction Audit - A full based logging system (GUI designed) to see every aspect of what happens in your faction!
 * Factions Check System - An automated check system that alerts players when to check walls/buffers!